gragas/dl/README.md

 There are two ways to approach this problem that I thought of:

-1. Split up the download across n routines, giving each routine a range of size $contentLength / n.
+1. Split up the download across n routines, giving each routine a range of size `$contentLength / n`.
 Have each routine write into part of a buffer, and then write the buffer to disk.
 2. Same as 1, but have each routine open up the destination file and write into the correct position.